johnnyhoffman/CAP/README.md

 =============================
 The Civil Air Patrol Form Tracker is a software project for the Bellingham Civil Air Patrol to organize and efficiently create forms.

 This project was a part of Western Washington University's CSCI 491, 492, 493 sequence.
-Created by Dana Vold, Johnny Hoffman, Robert Wassenaar, and Kasey Lynch (CSCI 491/493 only).
+Created by Dana Vold, Johnny Hoffman, Robert Wassenaar, and Kasey Lynch (CSCI 491/492 only).

 This project is licensed under the Apache 2.0 License http://www.apache.org/licenses/LICENSE-2.0.
-The licenses directory also contains a copy of the Apach 2.0 License.
+The <a href ="CAP/licenses">licenses</a> directory also contains a <a href="CAP/licenses/APACHE-LICENSE-2.0.txt">copy</a> of the Apach 2.0 License.

 This project makes use of the following 3rd party software:
 * Gson